 He is currently attending the Master’s program in Biostatistics at the University of Zurich as well as the Master’s program in Computational Science at the EPFL Lausanne.
 He is a member of the Swiss Study Foundation and a Werner Siemens Fellow.

-Moreover, he is the President of ‚reatch‘ (research and technology in switzerland), a young grassroots think tank at the interface between science, society, and politics.
+Moreover, he is the Co-Founder and President of ‚reatch‘ (research and technology in switzerland), a young grassroots think tank at the interface between science, society, and politics.

 He holds a Bachelor’s degree in Mechanical Engineering.
 In September 2017, he will graduate from his Master’s degrees in Economics and CEMS International Management.
 Through the Swiss Study Foundation, he participated in the Foundation’s 2015 Summer School.
 He has been working with the Foundation’s Youth Committee since 2016.